 But what if you don't want that to happen?
 You can turn off Shared With You.
 To do that, open the Settings app.
 Tap "Messages" and select "Shared With You."
 You can toggle "Automatic Sharing" to the off position or do the same for individual apps such as Music and News.

 On the flip side, if someone shares content that you do like, pin it.
 Tap and hold the content in Messages and tap Pin.
 The content will appear at the top of the Shared With You section in the relevant content app.

-Now that you're an expert on the iPhone's Messages app, check out some essential tips and tricks for your iPhone.
+Now that you're an expert on the iPhone's Messages app, check out how to set up Wi-Fi calling on iPhone.
 You might also find our guide on how to get full-screen Caller ID on iOS 15 helpful, as well as how to set up an Apple ID recovery key to make your iPhone more secure.